Loyal clients appreciate Nick’s ability to distill complex technical issues and effectively drive disputes to resolution.

-- representing Xstrata in a multi-party dispute respecting the ownership of a mining property in Argentina and the parties’ respective rights under a series of option agreements;
+- achieving a highly successful resolution for a global mining major in a multi-party dispute over the ownership of a mining property in Argentina and the rights under options agreements thereto;

 - acting for Abitibi-Consolidated Company of Canada in a highly successful arbitration of a long standing fibre supply dispute with Ainsworth Lumber Company.